atl97853/computer-science-self-learning/06_software_construction_6031/03_testing/03_testing.md

 <br>Don't make the mistake of writing test cases for extract in such a way that the test cases depend on load to be correct.
 <br>It's better to think about and test extract in isolation, using test partitions that involve ***realistic file content*** might be reasonable.
 <br>When you are testing in combination with other new modules, it's an integration test.

+## Automated regression testing
+**Automated testing** means running the tests and checking their results automatically.
+- The code that runs tests on a module is a *test driver*
+- a test driver should invoke the module itself on fixed test cases and automatically check that the results are correct
+- the results should be either "all tests OK" or "these tests failed: ..."

+Once you have test automation, it's very important to ***rerun*** your test when you modify your code.
+- Any chance yo a large or complex program is dangerous
+- Whether you're
+  - fixing another bug, adding a new feature, or optimizing the code to make it faster
+- Running the tests frequently while you’re changing the code prevents your program from regressing

+<br>**Regressing:** introducing other bugs when you fix new bugs or add new features.
+<br>**Regression testing:** Running all your tests after every change is called regression testing.

+***Whenever you find and fix a bug, take the input that elicited the bug and add it to your automated test suite as a test case.***
+- This kind of test case is called a regression test.
+- This helps to populate your test suite with good test cases.
+- Saving regression tests also protects against reversions that reintroduce the bug.
+- The bug may be an easy error to make, since it happened once already.
+- ***When a bug arises, immediately write a test case for it that elicits it, and immediately add it to your test suite.***
+- ***Once you find and fix the bug, all your test cases will be passing, and you’ll be done with debugging and have a regression test for that bug.***

+In practice, ***these two ideas***, automated testing and regression testing, ***are almost always used in combination***.
+Regression testing is only practical if the tests can be run often, automatically.
+Conversely, if you already have automated testing in place for your project, then you might as well use it to prevent regressions. ***So automated regression testing is a best-practice of modern software engineering.***